 - The potential next price lies outside the "dynamic" price range around the reference price (see Figure 5: Dynamic and static price range).
 The reference price (reference price 1) for the dynamic price range is the last traded price of a security, no matter whether it was determined in an auction, in continuous trading or in a volatility interruption.
-During continuous trading the reference price is re-adjusted only after an incoming order has been matched as far as possible against orders in the order book. - The potential next price lies outside the "static" price range, which has been defined additionally.
+During continuous trading the reference price is re-adjusted only after an incoming order has been matched as far as possible against orders in the order book.
+Executions in the midpoint order book do not lead to an adjustment of the reference price and do not trigger volatility interruptions.
+However, midpoint executions outside the dynamic price range are prevented by the trading system. - The potential next price lies outside the "static" price range, which has been defined additionally.
 This wider static price range defines the maximum percentage or absolute deviation of an additional reference price (reference price 2) which generally corresponds to the last price determined on the current trading day in a scheduled auction or in a volatility interruption.
-If this price is not available, the last traded price determined on a previous trading day is taken as reference price.
+If this price is not available, the last traded price determined on a previous trading day, not including midpoint trades, is taken as reference price.
 Reference price 2 is only re-adjusted during the trading day after an auction price determination in a scheduled auction or in a volatility interruption so that the position of the static price range remains largely unchanged during trading.
+Midpoint executions outside the static price range are prevented by the trading system.